flexo82/lightning-guides/fee-management.md

 When i set up my node for the first time in 2018 i only setup 2 channels which did not see a single transaction for more than a year.
 There was no good guides on how to run routing nodes out there and do not even talk about managing fees.
 To this day i have not been able to find a single guide about fee structure which made me want to write one.
 I struggled as a newcommer to the lightning network and i did not know how to make my node succesfull or even profitable.
-Success for me was not to be profitable but rather having transaction flowing through my node, knowing that i was helping the network.
+Success for me was not to be profitable but rather having transaction flowing through my node while trying to break even, knowing that i was helping the network instead of maximizing profit.

 ## Routing
 In order to become a routing node you will need to have a few channels open.
 The better connected your node is, the higher the likelyhood of transactions being routed through your node.